blanco217/plansource-2018-nov/specs/outline.md

 Instructor:

+* We explain class diagrams (TODO we draw one?, be prepared!)
 * Have them study the sequence diagram tutorials listed in references.txt
-* We explain class diagrams (TODO we draw one?, be prepared!)
+* Demo the seqence diagram syntax for creating new classes!
+They won't notice it in the tutorials.

 ----